AbhijnanNath/abhijnan.github.io/index.md

 ---
 layout: default
 ---
 # Welcome!
 I am a PhD student in Computer Science (AI/NLP) at Colorado State University, working with [Dr. Nikhil Krishnaswamy](https://www.nikhilkrishnaswamy.com/).

 What happens when AI begins to truly understand and align with human intentions?
-That’s the question I aim to answer.
+That's the question I aim to answer.
 I specialize in developing next-generation generative AI systems that are not only intelligent but also deeply aligned with human values.
 My work spans aligning summaries of doctor-patient interactions to designing AI "thought-partners" for enhanced collaboration, with a focus on safety, alignment, and usability.
 By combining rigorous alignment methodologies with an emphasis on human-centric design, I strive to create systems that are efficient, trustworthy, and accessible.

 ## News
 - 🎉 Best Paper Award at Educational Data Mining (EDM) 2024